Ana2k/react-ros/README.md

    - Check if ports 3000 and 9090 are available
    - Use `lsof -i :3000` and `lsof -i :9090` to check
+   - Fix the version of the docker build compose

 3. **Build Issues**: